2016–17 Galatasaray S.K. season

-The 2016–17 Galatasaray season was the club's 113rd in existence and 59th consecutive season in the Süper Lig.
+The 2016–17 Galatasaray season was the club's 113th season in existence and 59th consecutive season in the Süper Lig.
 The club were aiming for an unprecedented 21st Turkish title, after finishing the Süper Lig in sixth place in the previous season.

 In Europe, Galatasaray was not present in any competition, having been barred from entering in the previous season by UEFA.
 They did however compete domestically in both the Turkish Cup and the Turkish Super Cup.

 This article shows statistics of the club's players in the season, and also lists all matches the club played in during the season.
 The season covered a period from 1 July 2016 to 30 June 2017.